ethier-lab/AxoNet-fiji/README.md

 3. Restart Fiji

 4. Load an image by dragging its file to the Fiji window.
-	-Your image may be any size!
+	- Your image may be any size or shape!

 5. Find AxoNet in the bottom of the **"Analyze"** menu on the Fiji toolbar
-	-This is towards the bottom of the drop-down menu.
+	- This is towards the bottom of the drop-down menu.
- 	-Click **AxoNet** to run!
+ 	- Click **AxoNet** to run!

 6. Monitor the **Console** window for the program's message log